Before You Transfer Credits

 - We can only accept transfer credits from colleges with regional accreditation (or the equivalent of regional accreditation in a different country).
 Please see Frequently Asked Questions for more information.

 - If you do not want a degree or certificate from Bellevue College, you do not need to transfer your credits.
 If you just need permission to register for a higher-level class, please review the online prerequisite clearing process.

 Paper transcripts and documents should be mailed to:

 Electronic transcripts must be sent directly by the institution.
 We cannot accept copies that are forwarded from your personal email account.
 If the electronic transcript was downloaded and viewed by anyone else, we cannot use it for transfer credit.
 Electronic transcripts and documents should be emailed to: email@example.com

-If you attended college before 1994, you may need to submit course descriptions.
-Course descriptions help us determine how your credits will transfer.
+If you attended college before 1994 or in a different country, please submit course descriptions.
+To transfer credit, we need to review course descriptions that explain the content of your courses.
 Usually you can contact the Registrar’s Office at your previous college and they will provide this documentation.
 The course descriptions must be from the year you took the classes.
-If you cannot get course descriptions, we will review your transcript by looking at the course titles.
-We will do our best to transfer your credits without course descriptions, but it may not be possible to determine exact equivalency.
+If you cannot get course descriptions, we will review your transcript by looking at the course titles only.
+However, please be aware that some courses may not transfer without course descriptions.

 How to send course descriptions:

 Please submit your course descriptions online.
 You will need to provide a web link to the catalog at your previous college.
 If the catalog web link is not from the year you took the courses, you can upload documents directly.
 We need to see descriptions from the year you took the courses.